steven-liou/tailslideReadmeDraft/SDK_README.md

 - `redisHost` is the address to the Redis database
 - `redisPort` is the port number that the Redis database runs on

-After instantiating a `FlagManager`, the NatsClient and RedisTimeSeriesClient need to be initialized to asynchronously retrieve the latest, and any new flag ruleset data, as well as to connect to the Redis database.
+After instantiating a `FlagManager`, invoke the `initialize` method.
+This method connects the `FlagManager` instance to both NATS JetStream and Redis Timeseries, and asynchronously retrieves the latest and any new flag ruleset data.

 ---

 ### Using Feature Flag with Toggler

-Once the `FlagManager` is initialized, it can create a `Toggler`, with `newToggler()`, for each feature flag that the developer wants to wrap the new and old features in.
-A `Toggler`’s `isFlagActive()` method checks whether the flag with its `flagName` is active or not based on the flag ruleset.
-If the flag is active, the new feature will be used.
+Once the `FlagManager` is initialized, it can create a `Toggler`, with the `newToggler` method, for each feature flag that the developer wants to wrap the new and old features in.
+A `Toggler`’s `isFlagActive` method checks whether the flag with its `flagName` is active or not based on the flag ruleset.
+A `Toggler`’s `isFlagActive` method returns a boolean value, which is intended to be used to control branching logic flow within an application at runtime, to invoke new features.

 ```javascript
   const flagConfig = {